Huerte/Gitomation/Inspirational_Quote.md

 ### "The important thing is not what one is born with but what use one makes of that equipment." - Alfred Adler
 ### "It's your road, and yours alone, others may walk it with you, but no one can walk it for you." - Rumi
 ### "We can either add to our character each day, or we can fritter away our energies in distractions." - Ming-Dao Deng
+### "A man with outward courage dares to die: a man with inner courage dares to live." - Lao Tzu